 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California divorce law.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California domestic violence ,restraining orders, protective orders, domestic violence restraining orders.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

-A domestic violence restraining order is a court order issued by a California court to protect a party who is in a close relationship with another who has become abusive.
-The protected party must have suffered abuse or threatened with abuse from someone who is in a close relationship with the protected party; spouses, former spouses, boyfriends, girlfriends, and family relatives.
+This type of order is issued to protect a party who is in a close relationship with another who has become abusive.
+The protected party must have suffered abuse or have been threatened with abuse.
+The abuse or threat must be from someone who is in a close relationship with the protected party.
+Examples include spouses, former spouses, boyfriends, girlfriends, and family relatives.

-A civil harassment restraining order is a court order issued by a California court to protect one party from violence, stalking, serious harassment, or threats of violence.
-The protected party must have suffered some sort of violence or a threat of violence from another party; neighbor, roommates, coworkers, or distant family member.
+This type of order is issued to protect one party from violence, stalking, serious harassment, or threats of violence.
+The protected party must have suffered some sort of violence or a threat of violence from another party.
+Examples include neighbors, roommates, coworkers, or distant family members.

-An elder abuse restraining order is a court order issued by a California court to protect a person who either over the age of 65 or, is younger adult dependent.
-The protected party must have suffered some sort of violence or a threat of violence from another party; neighbor, roommates, coworkers, or distant family member.
+This type of order is issued to protect a person who either over the age of 65 or, is a younger adult dependent.
+The protected party must have suffered some sort of violence or a threat of violence from another party.
+Examples include neighbors, roommates, coworkers, or distant family members.

-An emergency protective order is issued when a law enforcement officer makes a request to a judge.
-The emergency protective takes effect immediately and can last up to 7 days.
+This type of order is issued when a law enforcement officer makes a request to a judge.
+The emergency protective order takes effect immediately and can last up to 7 days.
 This often occurs when a police officers respond to a call for domestic violence.
 The judge can order the abusive person to leave the home and stay away from the victim and any children.

-A temporary restraining order is issued when a person makes a court appearance and requests a California domestic violence restraining order.
-Temporary restraining orders last until the Court hearing at which time a judge will decide whether or not to issue a permanent restraining order.
+This initial order is issued when a person makes a court appearance to request a restraining order.
+A temporary restraining order last until the court hearing at which time a judge will decide whether or not to issue a permanent restraining order.

-A permanent restraining order can be issued when you appear in court for a hearing on a temporary restraining order.
-The judge can issue an order that will restrain the abuser for up to 3 years.
+This final order is issued when you appear in court for a hearing on a temporary restraining order.
+The judge can issue an order that will restrain the abuser for up to 5 years.
 Upon termination, the protected person can make a request for a new restraining order.

-A criminal protective order is also known as a stay-away order.
-These orders are requested by the District Attorney who is filing criminal charges against a defendant for a domestic violence incident.
+A criminal protective order is requested by the District Attorney who is filing criminal charges against a defendant.